CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 I figured out the appeal one just from experimenting with the high contrast one.
 And also there's a logical end to design.
-That's a thing that people probably don't talk about enough which is that,

-If you learn to be a good designer, a lot of things end up just looking the same because there is a conclusion if you follow one set of tools.
-Oh, to it's logical end, you will always get the same kind of outcome to it.
+That's a thing that people probably don't talk about enough which is that, If you learn to be a good designer, a lot of things end up just looking the same because there is a conclusion if you follow one set of tools. to it's logical end, you will always get the same kind of outcome to it.
-But, where's the pink pencil?
 Then when you keep getting the same kind of conclusions over and over again, then you kind of have to go, oh, I need to figure out, I need to break this.
 I need to put something else.